Interactive art for everyone!

 After developing the negatives by hand at home, I printed copies of each location and began scribbling over them with tracing paper and acrylic pens.

-This has been made possible by the support and funding of John Hansard Gallery and has enabled Rich Holland and me to explore how we could bring this project to life.
-As part of this process, we have (and continue) to explore other designs and materials that balance accessibility, modularity, durability, and innovation, and are currently working on phase two in The New Forest in collaboration with Fluid Motion Theatre Company and The Handy Trust.
+This has been made possible through the support and funding of John Hansard Gallery, enabling Rich Holland and me to explore how we could bring the project to life.
+As part of this process, we have explored—and continue to explore—new ideas and opportunities for public interventions, utilising a variety of mediums including illustration, sculpture, virtual reality and photography.
+At the heart of the project is a commitment to accessibility, modularity, durability and innovation.

 PARTNERS & THANKS